What is the difference between a home equity and a second mortgage?

 How Does a Home Equity Line Work?

-A Home Equity Line of Credit, or HELOC, works like a revolving line of credit with the equity built up in your house as collateral.
+A Home Equity Line of Credit or HELOC, works as a revolving line of credit with the equity built up in your house as collateral.
 The credit is available for ten years, known as the Draw Period in which you are only responsible for interest payments.
-Once the ten years have passed, you enter the twenty-year repayment period where you can no longer draw on the line and are responsible for interest and principal payments.
+Once the ten years has passed, you enter the twenty-year repayment period where you can no longer draw on the line and are responsible for interest and principle payments.
 The amount of the payment is determined by your rate and the amount you owe.
 Click here for more information on HELOCs or visit your local branch to learn more!

 What is a Second Mortgage?